ai-coustics/aic-sdk-plugin/README.md

 Download the newest release [here](https://github.com/ai-coustics/aic-sdk-plugin/releases) and follow the instructions in the [InstallationGuide.md](release/InstallationGuide.md).

-### Acquire an SDK License Key
+### Generate your SDK License Key

-**Important:** You need an **SDK license key**.
-This is distinct from the API license key used for our cloud API services.
-To obtain an SDK license key, please contact us at [info@ai-coustics.com](mailto:info@ai-coustics.com).
+To use this SDK, you'll need to generate an **SDK license key** from our [Development Portal](https://developers.ai-coustics.io).

-Once you have your license key paste it into the plugin UI when you are asked to.
+**Please note:** The SDK license key is different from our cloud API product.
+If you have an API license key for our cloud services, it won't work with the SDK - you'll need to create a separate SDK license key in the portal.

 ## Build your own Application